7LinesOfCode/SuplementShopWEB.MVC/README.md

 At the beginning
 Point of project is learning ASP.NET MVC making improve etc.

-Main Idea
+## Idea:
-Managment for Supplement Store :)
+Managment system for employees of Suplement shop.

-##Role Spec:
+## Role Spec:
 Admin Role(Top Level Permision):
 Adding admin permision, deleting users, creating new orders and actions realated, creating items and actions realated, adding new customer and actions realated